nocomplexity/codeaudit/docs/CONTRIBUTE.md

 **Pull Requests are welcome!**

-When you contribute to Codeaudit, your contributions are made under the same license as the file you are working on.
+When you contribute to Python Code Audit, your contributions are made under the same license as the file you are working on.

 We adopt the [Collective Code Construction Contract(C4)](https://rfc.zeromq.org/spec/42/) to streamline collaboration.
 C4 is meant to provide a reusable optimal collaboration model for open source software projects.